 Ingredients

-- 2 tbsp olive oil
+- 2 tablespoon extra virgin olive oil

-- 1 yellow onion diced
+- 1 medium yellow onion, peeled and diced

-- 1 large carrot diced
+- 1 large carrot, peeled and diced

-- 1 stalk celery diced
+- 1 stalk celery, diced

-- 1 medium parsnip diced
+- 1 medium parsnip, peeled and diced

-- good splash of sherry cooking wine or white wine
+- good splash of sherry cooking wine, or white wine

-- ½ tsp whole celery seed
+- ½ teaspoon whole celery seed

 - 1 bay leaf